cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_carol_christmas_2003.md

 description = """Carol Cartman, a tempestuous talk show host, is a high-heeled, high-maintenance Scrooge.
 This insensitive, self-centered and stingy woman is about to experience a holiday she'll never forget."""

 [taxonomies]
-xmas_genres = ['Fantasy', 'Family', 'TV Movie', 'Hallmark', 'Comedy']
+xmas_genres = ['Fantasy', 'Comedy', 'Hallmark', 'TV Movie', 'Family']

 [extra]
 film_url = """https://letterboxd.com/film/a-carol-christmas/"""